Mr-Richards/SayWhat-Frontend/README.md

 ## APIs used
 ### Microsoft Translator Text:
-  * part of the Azure Cognitive Services, cloud based machince translation service.
+  * part of the Azure Cognitive Services, cloud based machine translation service.

 ### OCR Space Free OCR API:
   * provides a simple way of parsing images and getting the extracted text results returned in a JSON format.